What happened to Alexander Litvinenko? True story behind ITV's David Tennant drama

 It found that the use of the radioactive substance, which could only have come from a nuclear reactor, was a "strong indicator" of state involvement.

-The European Court of Human Rights also ruled last year that Russia was responsible for killing Litvinenko.
+The European Court of Human Rights ruled in 2021 that Russia was responsible for killing Litvinenko.

-The Kremlin has always denied any involvement in his death and refused to extradite the two suspects.
-Kovtun died from COVID in Moscow earlier this year, aged 56.
+The Kremlin has always denied any involvement in his death and refused to extradite the two suspects, saying that "such claims [are] at the very least unsubstantiated".
+Kovtun died from COVID in Moscow in 2022, aged 56.